How Much Do Virtual Receptionists Cost? Four Factors To Consider And Why They’re Worth The Investment

 • Leaves and absences – Untimely PTOs or sudden absences can lead to an unattended front desk with lower ROI.

-• Hiring and training – When experiencing receptionist turnover, it can be time-consuming and resource-intensive to search for, hire, and train new receptionists.
+• Hiring and training – When experiencing receptionist turnover, searching for, hiring, and training new receptionists can be time-consuming and resource-intensive.

-• Customer turnover – Mistakes or poor performance in delivering customer service by the front desk can lead to loss of customers.
+• Patient attrition – Poor service can lead to loss of customers.

-Since virtual receptionists work remotely, they avoid having to travel to and from the location daily.
-As a result, they’re far less likely to suffer from burnout and file for leaves, become absent, or perform poorly, leading to far fewer potential expenses for you.
+Since virtual receptionists work remotely, they no longer need to travel to and from the clinic daily.
+As a result, they’re far less likely to suffer from burnout, become absent, or perform poorly, leading to far fewer potential expenses.

-Enabling this requires you to allocate part of your budget to a virtual receptionist platform like WelcomeWare.
-The platform offers both software and hardware, which includes the number of kiosks, visitor management system, and reporting dashboard.
-This scales with the number of locations you manage; however, it’s a small price to pay to significantly lower your variable costs.
+Enabling this requires you to allocate part of your budget to a virtual receptionist platform like WelcomeWare, which offers both software and hardware, including the number of kiosks, a visitor management system, and a reporting dashboard.
+This scales with the number of locations you manage; however, it’s a small price to pay to lower your variable costs significantly.

 Value is a defining factor in whether or not you should get virtual receptionists.
-Since employing virtual receptionists involves a unique set of expenses from in-house receptionists, you have to determine whether paying these expenses is worth it.
+Since employing virtual receptionists involves a unique set of expenses from in-house receptionists, you must determine whether paying these expenses is worth it.

 To do that, you have to look at the return on investment of virtual receptionists through what they can do for your business:

 • Covering multiple areas simultaneously.
-A single virtual receptionist can seamlessly attend to multiple front desks at the same time.
+With an effective remote front desk platform like WelcomeWare, A single virtual receptionist can seamlessly attend to multiple front desks at the same time.

 • Scaling your receptionist team.
 Hiring new virtual receptionists is unnecessary when you can leverage your current in-house receptionists to enable your virtual front desk.

 • Retaining the same receptionists.
-Because virtual receptionists work remotely, they no longer have to spend a lot of time and energy traveling every day.
+Because virtual receptionists work remotely, they no longer have to spend much time and energy traveling daily.
 This may lead to less fatigue and burnout, and thus fewer leaves and absences and lower chances of receptionist turnover.

 • Improving customer relationships.
 Since virtual receptionists are more energetic, they also tend to be more positive, allowing them to be much better at setting a more welcoming tone and environment for your customers.

-The costs of adopting a virtual front desk solution may be daunting at first, especially with virtual receptionists being a novel concept.
-However, transitioning to a virtual front desk may yield a greater ROI for your business that can have a lasting positive impact on your customer relationships and business productivity as a whole.
+The costs of adopting a live virtual receptionist service solution may be daunting at first, especially with virtual receptionists being a novel concept.
+However, transitioning to a remote front desk setup is a cost-effective solution a more significant ROI for your business that can have a lasting positive impact on your customer relationships and business productivity as a whole.

 Save more with a virtual front desk